TomerShenar/Disentangling_Shift_And_Add/README.md

 Please cite Shenar et al. 2020, A&A, 639, 6; Shenar et al. 2022, A&A, 665, 148

+UPDATE V2.0: treatment of triples

-Current version only applicable for binaries.
+Current version only applicable for binaries and triples (no quadruples)

 Input: input file and observed spectra.

-Output: chi2 map on K1,K2 plane (if requested) and separated (disentangled) component spectra, scaled by user-provided light ratio.
+Output: chi2 map on K1,K2,K3 plane (if requested) and separated (disentangled) component spectra, scaled by user-provided light ratios.

 See "input file" for more documentation